 Let’s look at some of the emotional signs of stress and what you can do to reduce and manage them.W

 The Anxiety and Depression Association of America (ADAA) defines diagnosed depression as an illness in which an individual experiences a persistent and severe low mood.

 - Reach out to a mental health professional.

 - Both psychotherapy and medication can be effective treatments.

-- Support groups, mindful techniques, and exercise may also help.
+- Support groups, mindfulness techniques, and exercise may also help.

-Anxiety differs from depression.
-It’s characterized by feelings of overwhelming dread, rather than just feelings of sadness.
+Anxiety differs from depression in that it’s characterized by feelings of overwhelming dread or fear.